sabbir-rupom/akaash-rest-api/README.md

 ### Why use this?

-REST or RESTful APIs used in distributed client/server interaction, like mobile application to server communication.
-If the REST structure in server is light and robust, it can generate response fast and authentic client can retrieve the desired data quickly and process accordingly.
-And user always love to use server dependant application which can show data without much waiting.
-I have tried my best to implement as much essential feature as possible without making the overall structure *complex* to understand.
+RESTful APIs used in distributed client/server interaction, like the communication system between mobile application and a server.
+If the REST Application is light and robust, server can process and generate response fast and authentic client can retrieve the desired data and process faster.
+And an user always loves to use those server dependent application which can process data fast.
+I have tried my best to implement as much essential feature as possible without making the overall structure *complex*.

-And this template is for those developers, who loves PHP.
-And a microframework is always faster than normal MVC framework like laravel, codeigniter etc.
+And this template is executes faster than traditional MVC framework like laravel, codeigniter etc.

 You can follow my presentation slide on '[RESTApi Design & Develop](https://www.slideshare.net/rpm_ruoma/restapi-design-develop)'.
 I have tried to implement many features in this project mentioned in my slide tutorial, and I will continue working on this more ...

 ## Development Guide

-* Write your api class controller in `app/api/` directory
+* Write your api class controllers in `app/api/` directory
-* Extend your API Controller Class  with *Base Class*
+* Yo may either extend your API Controller Class with the *BaseClass* provided with the template, or just write your own codes
+* Sample API Controller Class:
+  * If endpoint: `http://{base-url}/get_user_information` , write your API class `GetUserInformation` in `app/api/` directory
+  * If endpoint: `http://{base-url}/user/get_information` , write your API class `GetInformation` in `app/api/user` directory
-* Sample API Controller Class, [**Note**: If your API class name is `GetUserInformation`, your request URL will be `http://akaash.test/api/get_user_information`]
+  * If endpoint: `http://{base-url}/user/get_information/1`, if the API class exists as above, the 3rd segment will be counted a query string
+  * For more information, check the provided API examples

 ```php
 class GetUserInformation extends BaseClass {